 The Marilyn Yalom Prize supports currently enrolled Stanford Ph.D. candidates working in the humanities on issues concerning women and gender.

 The award support original research or conference costs.
-Dr. Yalom has been part of the Clayman Institute since 1978, having served as both Associate Director and Acting Director.
-She is currently a Senior Scholar, and is well known as an internationally acclaimed historian of women's and gender issues.
+Dr. Yalom was a part of the Clayman Institute since 1978, having served as both Associate Director and Acting Director.
+Prior to her death in 2019, she was a Senior Scholar and a well known internationally acclaimed historian of women's and gender issues.

 Yalom Prize Winners

 Honest About Yesterday: Intimate Violence in 20th Century and Contemporary Latinx Literature

 There Is No Death: British Spiritualists and the First World War

 “The Atlanta Crawl” and the “Wichita Walk”: Physical Resistance, Conservative Respectability Politics and Gendered Discourse in Operation Rescue’s Anti-Abortion Protests of the 1980s and 1990s

 Feminism meets Brecht: A Gender-Bending Production of "Saint Joan of the Stockyards"

 Assessing the Nation's Diet: Home Economists at the USDA and the Problems of Food Science in the Twentieth Century

 Adam or the Ape?
 Diet Books and the American Myths of Human Origins